Sutton585/dasut.github.io/index.md

 ---
 <!--[Download PDF Resume](davidSutton.pdf)-->

-Passionate about collaborative product development groups, user-centered design, devlopment, innovation, and leadership.
+Passionate about collaborative product development groups, user-centered design, development, innovation, and leadership.
 Currently looking for a great environment to make an impact as a Product Manager (P.O. or similar) by utilizing my unique background in human-centered UX design and software development.
 I want to find an opportunity to better utilize those areas of expertise instead of just picking one lane or the other, design or development.

 <!--
 My passion project is Upstate UX, a group I have created for designers, developers, and students to learn, teach, and collaborate in the Rochester area.
 We do workshops, discussions, networking, confereces, Q&A and community outreach.
 My goal is to see this amazing scale beyond the limits of what I can accomplish out-of-pocket.